mahsanchez/fixed_income_pricing_risk_library/README.md

 *  Deep Learning in Quantitative Finance by Andrew Green
 *  Machine Learning for Risk Calculations: A Practitioner's View by Ignacio Ruiz
 *  A Practitioner's Guide to Discrete-Time Yield Curve Modelling by Ken Nyholm
 *  Yield Curve Modeling and Forecasting?: The Dynamic Nelson-Siegel Approach by Francis X. Diebold
+*  Interpolation methods for curve construction by Hagan
+*  Methods for constructing a yield curve.
+Wilmott Magazine by Hagan
 *  Paul Willmot on Quantitative Finance
 *  Stochastics Calculus for Finance I, II by Shreve
 *  Coursera EPFL Interest Rate Models Damir Filipović